Best Smart Vent: Take Home Climate Control To The Next Level

 Thermoelectric effect?…Ahhh, that takes me back to my days as a young, nerdy engineering student.
 From one nerd to another, thanks for the nostalgia, Alea!

-These smart vent systems have the ability to be a game changer for smart homes if they’re done right.
+Smart vent systems have the ability to be a game changer for smart homes if they’re done right.

 A whole home smart vent system is a big investment, and because of that, I haven’t had the opportunity to personally test these out yet.